-- 3.8.
+- 3.9.
 A nominated (prior to the start of the season) goalie may play down one (1) grade for a maximum of four (4) games.
-The goalie may only play down if the nominated goalie for the lower team does not play the game - 3.8.1.
-These (4) four games only apply to the round robin games - 3.8.2.
-Where a goalie is unavailable, and you wish to bring the goalie down in play-offs etc. then you will need to apply for dispensation. - 3.8.3.
+The goalie may only play down if the nominated goalie for the lower team does not play the game - 3.9.1.
+These (4) four games only apply to the round robin games - 3.9.2.
+Where a goalie is unavailable, and you wish to bring the goalie down in play-offs etc. then you will need to apply for dispensation. - 3.9.3.
 A goalie nominated to play down is not able to also play up a grade above their registered grade.
-(Refer rule 3.7 players may only play in 2 teams per year......) - 3.8.4.
-Rule 3.8 applies to open grade competitions only.
+(Refer rule 4.7 ...... players may only play in 2 teams per year......) - 3.9.4.
+Rule 4.9 applies to open grade competitions only.

-[SEE APPENDIX 8 PAGE 61 - FOR COMBINED RULES FOR WOMEN]
+[SEE APPENDIX 8 - COMBINED RULES)

-- 3.9.
+- 3.10.
 Playing Up in Collegiate: Any player may play up one team only, up to four (4) times, if they play another game (5th) then they must stay up in that grade.
-This means that players may only play in 2 teams per year except under rule 3.18).
+This means that players may only play in 2 teams per year except under rule 4.3.18).
 If a player plays in more than 2 teams the 3rd, 4th team/s shall forfeit the matches played in by that player.
 Please note that this rule applies to Collegiate grade hockey only.
-The 2 team rule still applies and where the player is regraded to the higher grade, they can then only play for that team and are unable to play up another team. - 3.9.1.
-Any player playing up must be shown as such on the game card that they are playing up - 3.10.
-Refer to the document outlining the protocols that will need to be followed for the impact of Omicron.
-This means that players may only play in 2 teams per year except under rule 3.18.
-If a player plays in more than 2 teams the 3rd, 4th team/s shall forfeit the matches played in by that player.
-Please note that this rule applies to Collegiate grade hockey only.
-The 2-team rule still applies and where the player is regraded to the higher grade, they can then only play for that team and are unable to play up another team. - 3.10.1.
-Any player playing up must be shown as such on the game card that they are playing up.
+The 2 team rule still applies and where the player is regraded to the higher grade, they can then only play for that team and are unable to play up another team. - 3.10.1.
+Any player playing up mulst be shown as such on the game card that they are playing up - 3.11.

-- 3.11.
 Where a club has two teams in a grade, players from grades below may only play up for one of those teams (they cannot play for both of these teams), these players are able to play up for that one team up to the number stipulated above. - 3.12.
 No player is permitted to play in two or more games or be named on two or more game cards where the games are played simultaneously.
 In the event that this rule is breached both teams that the player plays for or is named on cards for shall forfeit their matches.
 Please note that if a player finishes one game (game has ended) then goes to another due to staggered starting times then the time that the players enter the game shall be noted on the card. - 3.13.
 Playoff Qualification: A player must have played the required number of qualifying games as a minimum as listed below.
-This rule applies for Open Grade competition as per table below:
+This rule applies for Open Grade competition as per table below : to be updated once competition is set